postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 * Your team must be on the [Postman Enterprise](https://www.postman.com/pricing) plan.
 * Your team must be on [Postman version 9](/docs/administration/upgrading/).
 * [SSO](/docs/administration/sso/admin-sso/) must be configured and enabled.
-    * Alternative authentication methods (Postman or Google login) must be deactivated.
+    * Alternative authentication methods (Postman or Google sign in) must be deactivated.

 It's recommended that you enable [SSO provisioning](/docs/administration/scim-provisioning/scim-provisioning-overview/) to ease the process of onboarding new users and [auto-flex](/docs/administration/billing/#utilizing-auto-flex) to ensure that your team can automatically accommodate all users that may be added to your Postman team when domain capture is enabled.